SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/immutability/readme.md

 ```

 The above recipe looks pretty complicated because of all the embedded `sed` functionality.
-That is simply to remove trailing `, `.

 Also I used the Mustache `foreach` construct to iterate over all the fields.
 When writing a `foreach` in the template it is important to use `{{` rather than `{{{` and to have no spaces when matching on the `#` i.e. `{{#containingClass.fields}}` not `{{{ #containingClass.fields }}}`- why might the 2nd representation crop up?
 Because when we add variables from the `Show Variables` list, in order to have the text unescaped (i.e. normal) we add it to the template as `{{{`.

-## Make fields `final`

-Making fields `final` can be a simple check on the class code to help prevent us adding any unintended side-effects in our methods, because when our fields are `final`, we can only assign them values in the constructor.
+### Making Fields `final`

 **Before:**

 ```
 private int x;
-    private int y;
 ```

 **After:**

 ```
 private final int x;
-    private final int y;
 ```

-### Sensei Recipe
+#### Making Fields `final` with a Sensei Recipe

+This recipe is a good candidate to use with the "Fix All" Context Menu Action.

 ```
 Name: Immutable: Fields should be final and set in the constructor